chetan-pun/gpt-semantic-cache/Readme.md

 This repository is the official implementation of [GPT Semantic Cache: Reducing LLM Costs and Latency via Semantic Embedding Caching](https://arxiv.org/pdf/2411.05276).

-The GPT Semantic Cache is a Node.js package that provides a semantic caching mechanism for GPT responses.
-By leveraging semantic embeddings and approximate nearest neighbors search, the package efficiently caches and retrieves GPT responses based on the semantic similarity of user queries.
-This reduces redundant API calls to GPT models, saving time and costs, and improving response times for end-users.
-Queries with similar meaning are retrieved from cache saving the cost associated with an API.
 ## Installation

 ```bash